Bettina Röhl

 Bettina Röhl (born 21 September 1962) is a German journalist and author.
 She is best known for her writings about student radicalism of the 1960s and the terrorist kidnappings that it spawned in West Germany during the early 1970s.
 Röhl has written extensively about the former Foreign Minister Joschka Fischer's time as a left-wing militant leader.
 She has also researched and written at length about her own mother, journalist and Red Army Faction terrorist Ulrike Meinhof.
 Her assessments of the violence associated with the Red Army Faction in the 1970s are at times intensely critical.

 Life

 Family provenance and childhood

 Bettina Röhl and her twin sister Regine were born in Hamburg.
 Ulrike Meinhof (1934–1976), their mother, was at this time supporting herself as a columnist, and according to at least one source as editor-in-chief by 1962, with konkret, an uncompromisingly left-wing political magazine of the time.
 Their father is remembered as the magazine's founder and was at that time its publisher, Klaus Rainer Röhl.
-Bettina Röhl spent her early childhood in Hamburg, till February 1968 when her parents divorced: Regine and Bettina now accompanied their mother to Berlin.
+Bettina Röhl spent her early childhood in Hamburg, till February 1968 when her parents divorced: Regine and Bettina then accompanied their mother to Berlin.
 That same year the girls were enrolled at the Königin-Luise-Stiftung ("Queen Luise Foundation") School, an evangelical (Protestant) private educational establishment in Berlin-Dahlem.